jinjagit/chess/README.md

 ### Interesting issues to address:
   * Detecting 3-fold repetition (store and scan checksums on hashes of positions?)
   * Brute force calculation of legal moves only when player lifts piece, or by continually updating a list of all legal moves for each side (and working out how to minimize the updating process by calculating how every/any move does / might _not_ affect some other pieces)?
+EDIT (1/11/18): After some measurements of time taken to calculate 'legal' moves, the brute force approach is looking like it is probably adequate.
   * 50-move draw rule

 ### Features I want to add: